Phrogz/hatshuffler/README.md

 # Adding New Rankings

 _TODO: describe the data structures in `gru.js`, the importance of ranking similarity, using stddev instead of absolute values, ..._
 # TODO

 * Provide a config option to import a season from CSV (using the same schema as it exports) so you can save, share and pick up where you left off later.
+* Clean up files/folders so that the main shell is 100% generic and divested from GRU/seasons.
+Document what each file is for.
+* Either promote customized annealing library to main, or fork into its own npm.
+(Git submodules are annoying.)
 * Provide a web-based front-end in lieu of the ghetto console-based interface.